jrosen48/utk-homepage/content/post/2020-04-25-update-to-how-u-s-school-districts-are-responding-to-covid-19.md

 [![screenshot of app](/post/2020-04-25-update-to-how-u-s-school-districts-are-responding-to-covid-19_files/useme.png)](https://jmichaelrosenberg.shinyapps.io/covidapp/)

-With colleagues, I'm looking to continue and expand this work - to make it more useful to others and (going ahead) to try to ask and answer questions about how districts are responding (in ways that may be more or less fair in terms of what students are involved in doing.
+I'm looking to continue and expand this work - to make it more useful to others and (going ahead) to try to ask and answer questions about how districts are responding (in ways that may be more or less fair in terms of what students are involved in doing.